-Engines to Avoid Buying Used: Luxury Car Engine Risk Matrix
+Engines to Avoid When Buying Used: The Definitive Risk Guide

-This guide ranks the most dangerous luxury car engines to buy used, using documented failure rate data, real-world repair costs, and mileage-based risk profiles.
+This guide ranks luxury car engines with high repair frequency using documented data and mileage-based risk profiles.

 Engine Risk Ranking (Highest Risk First)